MBRX — Moleculin Biotech, Inc.

 1. Key Financial Results and Metrics

-- Cash Position: Moleculin ended the quarter with approximately $8 million in cash, expected to sustain operations into Q3 2025.
+- Cash Position: Moleculin Biotech ended the quarter with approximately $8 million in cash, expected to fund operations into Q3 2025.

-- Funding Needs: The company anticipates needing to raise about $15 million to support operations through the first quarter of 2026, particularly for the continuation of clinical trials.
+- Funding Needs: The company anticipates needing to raise about $15 million to extend operations into Q1 2026, supporting ongoing clinical trials.

-- Market Capitalization: The market cap has increased to over $14 million, with a trading volume averaging nearly 6 million shares per day.
+- Market Capitalization: The market cap has increased to over $14 million, with 14.1 million shares outstanding and a healthy trading volume of nearly 6 million shares per day.

 2. Strategic Updates and Business Highlights

-- Phase 3 MIRACLE Trial: The trial for Annamycin in treating relapsed and refractory Acute Myeloid Leukemia (AML) has commenced, with the first patient treated and 38 sites approved globally.
+- MIRACLE Trial: The Phase 3 MIRACLE trial for Annamycin in treating relapsed and refractory Acute Myeloid Leukemia (AML) has commenced, with the first patient treated and 38 sites selected globally.

-- Regulatory Approvals: The European Medicines Agency (EMA) has approved the trial in nine EU countries, a significant milestone that supports the trial's design and objectives.
+- Regulatory Approvals: The European Medicines Agency (EMA) has approved the trial in all nine submitted EU countries, a significant milestone for the company.

-- New Drug Name: Annamycin has been recognized by the WHO under the name naxtarubicin, enhancing its market positioning.
+- New Drug Name: Annamycin has been recognized by the WHO under the new generic name naxtarubicin, enhancing its market positioning.

-- Patent Protection: Additional patents have been secured for Annamycin, extending its protection and reinforcing its market potential.
+- Patent Protection: Additional patent protections have been secured for Annamycin, extending its composition of matter protection into at least 2040.

-- Upcoming Data Releases: Final data from the MB-107 trial is expected to be announced soon, with preliminary results already showing promise.
+- Upcoming Data: The final data from the MB-107 clinical trial is expected to be announced soon, with preliminary results showing promise.

 3. Forward Guidance and Outlook